SolidLabResearch/query-equivalence-demo/README.md

    ```bash
    npm run query-three
    ```

-5. and then on fourth query's endpoint with,
+5. and then on the fourth query's endpoint with,

    ```bash
    npm run query-four